waderyann/waderyann/README.md

-###Here is What I'm working On!
+Here is What I'm working On!

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Personal Projects
 - 🌱 I’m currently learning ...
 Python/Java/Bash/Proccessing